bibleexchange/courses/book-of-romans/003_practical/1501_chapter-15.md

 He again talks about the strong bearing the weak Christians, We are to not only look at our own interests but rather more look at others interests.
 In business I have to be careful not to cheat my customers, → the same application falls to the Christians spiritual life.
 Chapter 15: talks about the conduct of a Christian
-He didn’t suffer for himself, so as much we are to suffer for Christ’s sake, for Christ If we don’t see a change in others, there is something.
+He didn&apos;st suffer for himself, so as much we are to suffer for Christ&apos;s sake, for Christ If we don&apos;st see a change in others, there is something.
 The strong ought to bear the infirmities of the weak.
 We ought to not please ourself but Christ.
 Are we fully persuaded?
 The strong person has something more than the weaker person has?
 They have more faith.
-We have a right to exercise and do what we want, but if it doesn’t please the Lord we should lay it down.
+We have a right to exercise and do what we want, but if it doesn&apos;st please the Lord we should lay it down.
-The “Theme of chapter 15”: → Doing for others
+The &quot;Theme of chapter 15&quot;: → Doing for others